bhickenbottom/NanoTwitchBot/README.md

 ## Getting Started

-Before you run the bot, make sure your Nano wallet is locked or that the wallet is set to manually receive pending receives.
+Before you run the bot, make sure your Nano wallet is locked, closed, or that the wallet is set to manual receives.
 The bot can only see **pending** receives.

 Run NanoTwitchBot.exe and answer the prompts.
 The answers to these prompts will be remembered for future runs, except for the Twitch Auth Token.